socrabytes/youtube-digest/docs/tasks/issue-34-video-library-view.md

 ## Implementation Highlights

+### UI Improvements
+- Added a hero header with gradient background and improved typography
+- Created visual hierarchy with separate sections for different video types
+- Added quick browse chips for common filtering options (Popular, Recent, Short videos, etc.)
+- Improved organization by separating videos with digests from the main collection
+- Enhanced filter sidebar with toggle for better mobile experience
+- Added visual indicators showing the number of videos with digests

 ### Grid and List Views
 The video library now supports both grid and list views with a simple toggle:
 - Grid view: Displays videos in a responsive card layout with consistent sizing